 "A lot of my younger clients are paying off loans for law school and business school, which can make it tough to get a mortgage," says Citi Habitats' Bass.
 "Either that, or they have a lot in savings but their income isn't high enough to qualify."

-For a lot of these problems—too much debt, high savings but low income, high income but not a lot of savings—your best bet if you're hoping to buy right away is something called a "gift of money."
+For a lot of the problems listed above—too much debt, high savings but low income, high income but not a lot of savings—your best bet if you're hoping to buy right away is something called a "gift of money."
 Translation: if you're lucky enough to have the option, it's time to ask your parents to chip in.
 A significant enough influx of cash can tip the scales in your favor, increasing your liquid assets in relation to your debt, and ensuring you'll be able to handle monthly payments in addition to the down payment.
 But take note that it really does have to be a gift.
 "If it's a loan of any kind," Gendels explains, "the extra money will just go into the 'debt' category" of your debt-to-income ratio, and thus won't be a help.
 Banks also require that it come from a relative.

 Another similar option is a co-purchase, which is just what it sounds like, and will leave your parents liable if you default on payments, or vice versa.
 As such, if you take the family-friendly route, it's worth considering the long-term ramifications of an ongoing financial relationship with your parents.